Notice of Pre-AIA or AIA Status

 Greyscale

-TANG does not explicitly disclose wherein the filling structure comprises an adhesive material, wherein the gap is configured to be filled with the adhesive material from the accommodating space when the accommodating space is filled with the adhesive material.
-However, Kakuda teaches (fig.4) wherein the filling structure comprises an adhesive material (46), wherein the gap (G) is configured to be filled with the adhesive material (one part of 46, see annotated fig.4 below) from the accommodating space (AS) when the accommodating space is filled with the adhesive material (other part of 46).
+TANG does not explicitly disclose wherein the filling structure comprises an adhesive material, wherein the gap and the accommodating space are filled with adhesive material, and wherein the gap is filled with the adhesive material from the accommodating space when the accommodating space is filled with the adhesive material.
+However, Burke teaches (fig.8A) wherein the filling structure comprises an adhesive material (823), wherein the gap (G) is configured to be filled with the adhesive material (823) from the accommodating space (AS) when the accommodating space is filled with the adhesive material.

 PNG